patricklam/plam.new-webpage/content/post/20240607-chc-queenstown-doubtful-sound.md

 Biking from Queenstown to Gibbston was, according to MP, just pure Type 1 fun.
 Nothing sketchy at all.
 The 300m of elevation gain along the 45km was a bit harder for me, even though the bike I'd rented was better than my usual commuter.
 MP's ebike made things very easy for her.
-Anyway, there is really good off-track bicycle infrastructure around Queenstown&mdash;the [Queenstown Trail](https://www.queenstowntrails.org.nz/)&mdash;and the routes along the rivers are highly scenic.
+There is really good off-track bicycle infrastructure around Queenstown&mdash;the [Queenstown Trail](https://www.queenstowntrails.org.nz/)&mdash;and the routes along the rivers are highly scenic.